What is my routing number at Legence Bank?

 I'm having trouble logging in.
 What should I do?

-Should you have any questions or you would prefer to have assistance with your Online Banking login, please don't hesitate to contact Legence Bank's eBranch or a Customer Service Representative by calling your local branch or calling our toll-free number at 1-800-360-8044.
+Should you have any questions, or you would prefer to have assistance with your Online Banking login, please don't hesitate to contact the eBranch or a Legence Bank team member by calling your local branch or calling our toll-free number at 1-800-360-8044.

 When I log in, I am being asked Security Questions that I have never chosen before.
 Why?

 Virtually every time you experience this issue, it is due to the fact that your username was entered incorrectly.
 Please go back to our homepage and carefully re-enter your username.
-If you are unsure of your username, please contact the eBranch or a Customer Service Representative for assistance.
+If you are unsure of your username, please contact the eBranch or a Legence Bank team member for assistance.

 Is Online Banking secure?